RedPlonk/scn/src/3_Text_editing.md

   - Naming files and directories
   - Editing files

+## Introduction to Text Editing in Linux

+Text editing is a fundamental skill for anyone using Linux.
+Whether modifying system configuration, writing scripts, or simply creating text files, understanding how to efficiently use text editors within the Linux environment is crucial.
+Linux does not rely on graphical user interfaces as heavily as other operating systems; instead, much of its power and flexibility can be accessed through command-line interfaces and text-based applications.

+## Working with the Shell

+### Basic Shell Functions

+The shell is an essential tool for managing the Linux environment.
+It allows users to execute commands, navigate the file system, and manage files and directories.
+Here are some basic functions:

+- **Navigating Directories**
+  - `cd`: Change directory
+  - `pwd`: Display the current directory
+- **Listing Contents**
+  - `ls`: List directory contents, with flags like `-l` for detailed listings and `-a` to show hidden files
+- **Creating and Removing Items**
+  - `mkdir`: Create a new directory
+  - `rmdir`: Remove an empty directory
+  - `touch`: Create a new empty file
+  - `rm`: Remove files or directories (`-r` for recursive deletion)

+### Common Commands for File and Directory Management

+Understanding how to manipulate the file system using the shell is vital:

+- **Copying and Moving Files**
+  - `cp`: Copy files or directories
+  - `mv`: Move or rename files or directories
+- **Viewing File Contents**
+  - `cat`: Concatenate and display files
+  - `less`, `more`: View file contents interactively

+These commands form the backbone of file and directory management in Linux, providing the foundation for more advanced operations.

+## Naming Files and Directories

+### Best Practices for Naming

+When naming files and directories in Linux, it is important to follow best practices to avoid confusion and potential conflicts:

+- **Use Descriptive Names:** Choose names that clearly indicate the contents or purpose of the file or directory.
+- **Avoid Special Characters:** Except for the dot (.), dash (-), and underscore (_), avoid using special characters in file names.
+Special characters might be interpreted by the shell or other programs.

+### Case Sensitivity and Naming Conventions

+Linux is case-sensitive, meaning `file.txt` and `File.txt` are considered different.
+Here are some guidelines:

+- **Consistent Case Usage:** Stick to lower case to avoid errors and confusion.
+- **Understandable Conventions:** Use naming conventions that are understandable across different systems and users, such as `camelCase`, `snake_case`, or `kebab-case`.

+## Exercises

 ### Exercise Set for `echo` (Display a Line of Text)
 **Exercise 1:** Display Simple Text